 What causes the nerve to become irritated?
 Bones that are not in their proper alignment might put a strain on the sciatic nerve.

 To chiropractors, this is known as a subluxation.
 Causes behind misalignment can be physical reasons (such as regular activity, exercise, or trauma), physiological factors (such as vitamin deficiency or drug use), and mental factors (such as worry or anxiety) (like stress and depression.)

 For your developing child, your body will go through several shifts.
 Your body’s natural production of the hormone calming may help with this.
 On the other hand, this makes it much easier to lose your way and get off track.

 Pregnant women who receive chiropractic care report significant improvements in back pain, sciatica, and overall health.
 Realigning the pelvis usually leads to shorter labor, a more favorable fetal position, and successful natural births.
-Chiropractors help to correct the pelvis and relax the related soft tissue so that labor and delivery are more manageable and safer for the mother and baby.
+Family care chiropractic can help to correct the pelvis and relax the related soft tissue so that labor and delivery are more manageable and safer for the mother and baby.

 - Seated piriformis stretch – You’ll find the piriformis muscle deep within the buttocks.
 This stretch will assist in releasing tension that has built up in the muscle and may help reduce the amount of pain caused by sciatica.
 When pulled too tightly, it can aggravate the pain in the sciatic nerve.

 - Pigeon Pose – This well-known yoga position helps reduce discomfort similar to sciatica that might occur during pregnancy.
 As long as you make a few minor modifications, you can keep doing it even if you’re pregnant.